THURSDAY, MAY 26, 2022

 -

 Raise your collision deductible.
-Increasing your comprehensive or collision deductible from $500 to $1,000 may save money on your monthly premium; however, your out-of-pocket costs will be higher in the event of an accident.
+Increasing your comprehensive or collision deductible from $500 to $1,000 may save money on your monthly premium.
 Check with your insurer on what’s the best option for your insurance.

 Safe Driving Tips for Your Teen Driver